Text image asking 'What are your triggers?' followed by examples of stressful situations that can lead to using alcohol as a coping mechanism

 Alcohol relapse is something that can occur at any point in sobriety, but those who remain clean are the ones who reach out and talk when they’re feeling like drinking again.
 The same goes for other addictions as well.

-A good friend, professional, or sponsor is your arsenal’s best relapse prevention tool.
+Your arsenal’s best relapse prevention tool is a good friend, professional, or sponsor.
 Other people have relapse prevention tips and might offer new techniques for substance abuse avoidance.
 That inner voice can pop up at any time; sometimes, the only way to get rid of it is to talk with someone else.

 1. Taking care of your body during recovery is vital.

 Your mind and your body are forever related, and if one is taken care of, the other responds beneficially.
-So if you look after your body, your mind often follows with good mental health, more able to cope with stress and less chance of cravings for alcohol or drugs and relapse prevention.
+So, if you look after your body, your mind often follows, with good mental health, more ability to cope with stress, less chance of cravings for alcohol or drugs, and relapse prevention.
 This involves eating correctly, sleeping well each night, regular exercise, taking medication as prescribed, and proper hygiene.
 All of these are necessary life skills that will help defeat addiction.

 1. Write down your addiction relapse prevention plan.